 Achieving the goals and objectives of the Strategic Management Plan is driven by good governance using open and transparent processes and accountability to the community.
-Governance includes monitoring performance of the organisation, compliance with legislation, ensuring appropriate risk management procedures and processes are implemented and actioned, providing a safe work place compliant with work health and safety obligations and responsibilities, continuing strategic alliances with external bodies, and supporting the role of the elected Council in representing and informing its community.
+Governance includes monitoring performance of the organisation, compliance with continually changing legislation imposing more impost on Council, ensuring appropriate risk management procedures and processes are implemented and actioned, providing a safe work place compliant with work health and safety obligations and responsibilities, continuing strategic alliances with external bodies, and supporting the role of the Elected Members in representing and informing their community.
 Media and communication includes newsletters, website and social media.
 Public consultation processes.
 Community feedback mechanisms.
 Legislative reporting.